albiiiiiii/albiiiiiii/README.md

 - 👀 I’m interested in computer science and it's related fields
 - 🌱 I’m currently learning cyber security
 - 💞️ I’m looking to collaborate on various projects
-- 📫 How to reach me- my mail id is albinbinumat@gmail.com. feel free to leave a message.
+- 📫 How to reach me- albinbinumat@gmail.com. feel free to leave a message.

 <!---
 albiiiiiii/albiiiiiii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.